Camping near Armidale

 Kentucky Family Campsite

-15 sites · RVs, Tents4 acres · Kentucky South, NSW
+10 sites · RVs, Tents5 acres · Kentucky South, NSW

 The Kentucky Family Campsite is 4 acres of flat countryside for you to enjoy the peace and quiet of nature whilst being only a short drive from the essentials (3km from a general store).
 A world renowned gin distillery offers tastings (and food on weekends) or 15 mins to the township of Uralla for a great pub meal, supermarket, bakery, butchery or cafes, and we're 40 minutes to the regional centres of Armidale or Tamworth.
-There are sites under shady trees or in an open field.
+The sites are in an open field.
 The camp area has views of fields and a small dam.
 It is a quiet setting but with conveniences close by.
 Friendly hosts who are happy to help with whatever is needed or offer guidance on places to visit.
-You need to be a self-contained camper with your own camping toilet/shower, and drinking water.
-Whilst amenities are basic the property is being improved all the time so it is more suited to self contained at present.
-The nearby village offers a licensed general store and cafe for supplies and a distillery where you will be amazed by the selection of tastings (both liquor and food).
+You need to be self-contained with your own shower but there is a flushing toilet.
+The property is being improved all the time.
+The nearby village offers a distillery where you will be amazed by the selection of tastings (both liquor and food).
 Further up the road Uralla has all the extras you might want, with cafes and hotels, bakery, butcher, IGA supermarket and much more.
 Picturesque foggy mornings will greet you and stunning sunsets will delight you over a glass of wine or beer at the end of each day, as you listen to the crackling of your campfire.
 Tents, swags, caravans, motorhomes, camper vans or natural star gazing sleepers sleepers all welcome.
 This campsite is 2WD accessible.
-Well behaved pets are welcome.
+Well behaved pets are welcome if kept on leads.

 Pets